MJ-sfo/react-intro-2/README.md

 ## Closing

 React, like Angular, is a powerful web framework that allows fast rendering and is a front-end tool.
 It works mainly in the "views" layer.
-It is meant to maintain readability, reusability, and performance.
+We're able to access and manipulate data that we place inside of the `props` or `state` of the component.

 ### Additional Reading